systeminit/si/app/docs/src/reference/actions.md

 ## Action Execution Order

-Actions execute in an order determined automatically by the relationships between components.
+Actions are executed in an order determined automatically by the relationships between components.
 For example:

 - A VPC must be created before its subnets
 - Subnets must be created before instances that use them
 - Resources are deleted in reverse dependency order

-You don't need to manually specify action ordering - System Initiative determines the correct sequence based on subscriptions between components.
+You don't need to specify action ordering - System Initiative determines the correct sequence based on subscriptions between components.

 ## Actions and Change Control